Chapter 4. Integrating Networking into Our Own Async Runtime

 }

-When it comes to networking requests the protocols are very well defined and standardized.
-For instance, a TCP connection has a three step handshake to establish a connection before sending packets of bytes through that connection.
-There is zero benefit in implementing the TCP connection from scratch unless you have very specific needs that the standardized connection protocols cannot provide.
-In Figure 4-1, we can see that HTTP and HTTPS are application layer protocol running over a transport protocol such as TCP:
+When it comes to networking requests, the protocols are well-defined and standardized.
+For instance, TCP has a three-step handshake to establish a connection before sending packets of bytes through that connection.
+Implementing the TCP connection from scratch has zero benefit unless you have very specific needs that the standardized connection protocols cannot provide.
+In Figure 4-1, we can see that HTTP and HTTPS are application layer protocols running over a transport protocol such as TCP.

-With HTTP we are sending over a body, header etc. With HTTPS there are even more steps, where a certificate is checked and sent over to the client before the client starts sending over data.
+With HTTP, we are sending over a body, header, and so forth.
+HTTPS has even more steps, as a certificate is checked and sent over to the client before the client starts sending over data.
 This is because the data needs to be encrypted.
-Considering all the back and forth in these protocols and waiting for responses, networking requests are a sensible target for async.
+Considering all the back-and-forth in these protocols and waiting for responses, networking requests are a sensible target for async.
 We cannot get rid of the steps in networking without losing security and assurance that the connection is made.
 However, we can release the CPU from networking requests when waiting for responses with async.

-For our connector, we are going to support HTTP and HTTPS so we are going to need the following enum:
+For our connector, we are going to support HTTP and HTTPS, so we need the following enum:

 enum